 - You have the option to structure your premium payments as either Stepped or Level.

-- Stepped means that your premiums will increase in line with your age.
-Premiums will start off lower at the beginning of the policy, which may be more suitable for people who have limited disposable income at a time where the need for insurance may be higher due to commitments such as a growing family or substantial mortgage debt.
+- Stepped means that your premiums increase with your age.
+Premiums start lower, which may be more suitable for people who have limited income due to commitments such as a growing family or substantial mortgage debt.

-- With level premiums, the rates you pay will remain the same.
+- With level premiums, the rates remain the same.
 It does not increase with age as the policy is based on your age at the at the start of the policy.
-Level premiums may be more expensive at the start compared to Stepped, but over time it will be cheaper as you may have more disposable income in your later years.
+Level premiums are more expensive at the start of the policy when compared with stepped premiums, but over time the premiums become less than that of the steeped premium.

 - The decision on whether to structure the policy with stepped or level premiums really comes down to the applicants situation.
 Applicants must consider how their financial situation may change and their ability to meet premium repayments in the future.